state-zero/statezero/readme.md

 * **50%** of your total codebase
 * **Hundreds of hours** of your time

-**...is wasted writing code that shuttles data between your database and your users.**
+**...on code code that shuttles data between your database and your users.**

 **ORMBridge eliminates this entirely.**